 Register in person at a campus Enrollment Center.
 At this time, Enrollment Centers are accepting Program 60 registrations via an Enrollment Center mailbox in lieu of in-person registration.
 Click here for more information.
 Refer to the Enrollment Guide to view Program 60 registration start and end dates for each session.

 Can I still meet with a counselor?
 How?

 Schedule an appointment with a counselor online.
 Due to current circumstances, all academic advising appointments will be conducted virtually (online or via email or phone).
 Visit the Counseling Center website for more information.

 Will fall classes be affected?

-Up to 40% of Fall 2020 courses will take place at Tri-C campuses and training locations.
+Approximately 22% of Fall 2020 courses will take place at Tri-C campuses and training locations.
 Most involve hands-on training that require face-to-face instruction and access to specialized equipment.
 The majority of fall courses will continue to take place online — a decision that allows you to limit your potential exposure to the coronavirus while continuing to work toward graduation.
 A large selection of online courses will be offered in a variety of formats, including: